Who Are We? Why Passivhaus?

 And Why Skye?

 So, what motivated us to leave a house we loved, to move all this way north, and to put ourselves through a stressful build once more?
-The answers to this - and to why passivhaus was the obvious choice for our second build - can be found in the first of two Video Reports that Mike made.
-The Design page also contains information about passivhaus, how our house was designed and will (eventually) be updated to show how the house was built and why certain materials and techniques were used.
+The answers to this - and to why passivhaus was the obvious choice for our second build - can be found in Mike's two Video Reports .

 At Christmas 2019 we had assumed we'd be in well before Christmas 2020, but it wasn't until March 2021 that we were able, finally, to begin moving furniture in and live there while finishing off internal decorating and wiring.